MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing2.md

 ![Synchronize LUTs in SynchroView2D](/images/tutorials/image_processing/synchLUTs.png "Synchronize LUTs in SynchroView2D")

 Double-click the `SynchroView2D` and change window/level values via right mouse button {{< mousebutton "right" >}}.
 You can see that the background of your images gets very bright and changes based on the LUT are applied to all voxels of your input image - even on the background.
-Hovering your mouse over the image(s) shows the current greyvalue under your cursor in [Hounsfield Unit (HU)](https://en.wikipedia.org/wiki/Hounsfield_scale).
+Hovering your mouse over the image(s) shows the current gray value under your cursor in [Hounsfield Unit (HU)](https://en.wikipedia.org/wiki/Hounsfield_scale).

 ![Without masking the image](/images/tutorials/image_processing/SynchroView2D_before.png "Without masking the image")